LinkEase Licence Options

 You may not have write rights for the licence directory with the username on the particular workstation.
 Or, the licence file may already be locked by another 'live' LinkEase user, in which case you should be OK because the licence file doesn't need to be written again.
 Although LinkEase.lic only needs creating once, the Registry entries are required on every workstation that might use LinkEase.

 Why am I getting a Windows Warning Message Box (Title DEPATH) : "Environment variable NOT set in DP_open_database (21161)" followed by an Access message that the ODBC call failed and finally a report "LinkEase Error 81000 (-90): Reported Fatal System Error (#-90)"?

 The error that you are getting is consistent with the environment variable DEPATH not being set to a valid value.
 LinkEase does not require DENAME, but it does require DEPATH to maintain access locking integrity with other DataEase users of a database on a non-Novell network.

 Demonstration / Evaluation Default Licence

-Access is listing 5 tables and they are the first five listed by DataEase.
-One of them, however, shows no data in Access, whether I use ODBC Import or Link, whereas in DataEase there are 19000 records.
+One of the DataEase tables shows no data in Access, whether I use ODBC Import or Link, whereas in DataEase there are 19000 records.
 Could you give me a troubleshooting tip, please?